YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 ```ocaml
 run q (fun q -> ocanren { q == str }) project
 ```
-and then we work through a typing exercise to see how the types of conponents of this expression fits together.
-Being able to understand OCanren codes at the top level and to perfomre type analysis is required for We will Note that only the top level description would be important for using OCanren, but the typing exercise is included only for the sake of
+and then we work through a typing exercise to see how the types of components of this expression fit together.
+Understanding OCanren codes at the top level and typing exercises are part of everyday OCanren programming.